phatnguyen080401/Lambda-architecture/README.md

 * Docker
   * Edit `docker-compose.yml` file and replace paths in `volumes` to match your environment
+  * To start all the services run this command from the main project folder: docker-compose up
 * Cassandra
-  * In another terminal, connect to Cassandra instance with command like:
-  `docker exec -it cassandra-seed bash`
+  * In another terminal, connect to Cassandra instance with command like: `docker exec -it cassandra-seed bash`
   * Once inside, initialise Cassandra's keyspace: `cqlsh -f init/init.sql`
   * You can also run `cqlsh` and start issuing CQL statements directly against Cassandra